Swinging Steaks

+Swinging Steaks is a country band based in Boston.

 The Swinging Steaks were formed in the late 1980s by former members of The Drive and friends.
 In 1991 they participated in the WBCN Rock & Roll Rumble.
 The Swinging Steaks' second album, Southside of the Sky (1993, Capricorn Records) introduced the band to a national audience with two top ten AAA radio singles and appearances on NBC-TV's Late Night with Conan O'Brien and NPR's Mountain Stage.
 Their four self-released albums, Suicide at the Wishing Well, Shiner, the live, acoustic Bare, and KickSnareHat have continued to expose the group to new audiences and garner them appearances at SXSW, CMJ Music Marathon and Nashville Extravaganza.